heholek/avaloniaui.net/wwwroot/docs/tutorial/wiring-up-views.md

 ```

 `{Binding}` is a markup extension which instantiates a [binding](/docs/binding/bindings) to a
 property on a control's `DataContext`.
-You'll remember that in `Program.cs` we [assigned an
+You'll remember that in `App.xaml.cs` we [assigned an
-instance of `MainWindowViewModel` to the window's `DataContext` property](/docs/tutorial/creating-model-viewmodel#creating-an-instance-of-todolistviewmodel).
+instance of `MainWindowViewModel` to the window's `DataContext` property](/docs/tutorial/creating-model-viewmodel#create-an-instance-of-todolistviewmodel).
 :::note
 The `Window.Content` property can either be set by placing a control as a child of the `Window`
 ([as we were doing previously](/docs/tutorial/creating-a-view#display-the-view-in-the-window)),